 School of Education, Teaching and Health

-- Dr. McGrath’s research focuses on neuropsychological, genetic, and environmental risk factors for neurodevelopmental disorders, particularly learning disabilities.
-Her research crosses traditional disciplinary boundaries, integrating perspectives and methods from neuropsychology, cognitive neuroscience, child clinical psychology, and education.
-Her current studies focus on the ways in which multiple neurocognitive risk factors combine and interact to increase risk for learning disabilities and related neurodevelopmental disorders.
-By facilitating connections between science and educational practice, her work aims to translate research on learning disabilities into novel intervention strategies.
+- Dr. McGrath's research focuses on neuropsychological, genetic, and environmental risk factors for neurodevelopmental disorders, particularly learning disabilities.
+Her work is cross-disciplinary, integrating perspectives and methods from neuropsychology, cognitive neuroscience, child clinical psychology, and education.
+Current studies focus on the ways in which multiple neurocognitive risk factors combine and interact to increase risk for learning disabilities and related disorders.

 DegreesPostdoc, Harvard Medical School, Psychiatric & Neurodevelopmental Genetics Unit, Massachusetts General Hospital Ph.D.
 Child Clinical Psychology, Developmental Cognitive Neuroscience, University of Denver M.A.
 Child Clinical Psychology, Developmental Cognitive Neuroscience, University of Denver B.S.
 Neuroscience, B.A.
 Psychology, Brandeis University